ScrewTheTrees/tsFdfGenerator/README.md

 Use typescript to build WC3 UI.

 1) Use OOP and Typescript to build FDF files.
-2) Generate and FDF file that you can later save.
+2) Generate FDF files that you can save where you need it.
 3) Generate TS definitions to use in the map.

 # Functional example